AVAILABLE ON BLU-RAY AND DVD

 However, things soon go downhill once Bond has met Pam and we relocate to Isthmus, despite a pleasant section where ‘Q’ helps Bond out in the field.
 The film really runs out of gas and just seems to dawdle.
 Bond finds his way into Sanchez’s employment by posing as an assassin for hire, then two Hong Kong Narcotics Bureau officers, oddly dressed as ninjas just so we can have a brief bit of martial arts, foil Bond’s attempt to assassinate Sanchez and take him to an abandoned warehouse.
 They are joined by Fallon, an MI6 agent who was sent by M to apprehend Bond, but Sanchez’s men rescue him and kill the officers, believing them to be the assassins.
 Bond makes it look like Krest, one of Sanchez’s men, was robbing him, so Sanchez makes his head explode [yes, we see most of it] in a decompression chamber.
 Sanchez’s set-up is neat.
 His base is disguised as the headquarters of a religious cult, with televangelist Professor Joe Butcher serving as middleman, working under Sanchez’s business manager Truman-Lodge.
 In a nice commentary on the greed of the 80’s, he’s obsessed with corporate value, delighting in keeping his boss informed about how much he is worth, but has a complete meltdown when the business literally starts collapsing.
 And finally we get to that great truck chase, and you almost want to forgive all when you have one truck driving on just the left wheels, the front of another driving on just the front wheels, and a flaming truck hurling off a cliff and missing Pam’s plane by inches!
 And those explosions!

 However, one cannot forgive all the sour notes elsewhere, some of them small like Leiter gazing lustfully at a nurse after his wife has just been murdered and possibly raped, but all of them combining to make a film which leaves a bad taste in the mouth every time I watch it [and again, I’m entirely aware that it has many fans].
 The locations lack variety, but then again the whole thing has a cheap look to it except for the scenes set in Sanchez’s lair and director John Glen just doesn’t seem to be trying very hard even though he considered this to be his best Bond movie.
 While the overall plot is reasonably cohesive, the dialogue is mostly just functional [“looks like he came to a dead end” is such a lame Bond quip and why have it in this supposedly serious Bond film anyway?], and the romantic aspect very lame.
 The two main ladies are seemingly total opposites, though the supposedly tough, independent, no-nonsense Pam [whom 007 has sex with in a boat within a few minutes of meeting her] gets in a strop when Bond beds Lupe.
-And Lupe, who appropriately ends up with the President, is a cheating, gold-digging airhead who’s to sympathise with.
+And Lupe, who appropriately ends up with the President, is a cheating, gold-digging airhead who’s hard to sympathise with.
 Does anyone really think that she loves Bond “soooo much”?
 Then again, Taliso Soto’s acting is so poor that it’s hard to believe anything her character says.

 Dalton compells in some scenes but seems ill-at-ease in others.
 Overall his two-film stint stint as Bond shouldn’t be ignored, and did include one rather good Bond picture, but one does have to admit that he just lacked the star presence to totally pull off the role.
 On the other hand, Robert Davi, his character surprising similar to the Francisco Scaramanga of the book [but certainly not the film] of The Man With The Golden Gun, impresses throughout, giving a rather layered performance – just notice, for example, the slight suggestions in his looks and mannerisms that he’s attracted to Bond.
 John Barry was set to score, but had to have a throat operation.
 Michael Kamen’s effort is a huge disappointment from a usually good composer.
 For much of the time he simply resorts to using the James Bond theme in various guises because he seems unable with this score to write any proper main themes of his own – honestly, you don’t go for more than ten minutes without hearing at least a portion of it.
 Kamen makes some odd choices, like using a Latin acoustic guitar motif not just for some of the locations but also the very American Pam, though his typical action scoring style does increase excitement in a few places.
 Another shoddy R & B ballad, If You Asked Me Too sung by Patti LaBelle, is heard over the end credits.
-While it certainly has its moments, Licence To Kill overall remains a failed experiment by Eon to appeal more to the American market which thankfully didn’t take to it, otherwise we’d have probably had more Bond films further pushing things in this direction and seeming to be ashamed of actually being Bond films.
+While it certainly has its moments, Licence To Kill overall remains a largely failed experiment by Eon to appeal more to the American market which thankfully didn’t take to it, otherwise we’d have probably had more Bond films further pushing things in this direction and seeming to be ashamed of actually being Bond films.